-Pantone color of the year for 2019
+What was the color of the year in 2019?

 Since 2000, the global authority on color Pantone Color Institute has been influencing fashion trends and buying decisions worldwide by announcing a Color of the Year.